 Those who initially come to us are first interviewed by our Program Director.
 Their needs are carefully assessed and a personalized plan is created to establish appropriate support and services for the individual and his/her family.

 We work to provide assistance that members cannot easily access elsewhere.
 But, we also work within a network of established social service programs.
 We help members learn about their choices and teach them how to obtain additional services for themselves.

 Many clients initially come to Samaritan Community through our food pantry.
 We distribute groceries in three-day supplies, or for longer, if necessary.
 We strive to provide as much fresh and healthy food as possible.
 We purchase items from The Maryland Food Bank, but also receive generous donations from Giant Supermarkets and Whole Foods Market.

-In 2017, we distributed roughly 8,000 bags of groceries across 1,800 visits to our pantry and deliveries of surplus food to other social service organizations.
+In 2018, we distributed roughly 8,245 bags of groceries across 1,910 visits to our pantry and deliveries of surplus food to other social service organizations.
 Through our partnership with Whole Foods Market Mt.
 Washington, we provided more than $200,000 in fresh produce, wholesome breads, dairy, poultry, seafood, and shelf-stable items.

 Members also have access to our clothes and household goods "Shop".
 We provide gently-used household items and clothing (for men, women, children, and infants) free-of-charge.
 Learn more about donating to our "Shop".
-In 2017, members accessed our Clothing Shop nearly 1,370 times.
+In 2018, members accessed our Clothing Shop roughly 1,265 times.

 Our "Shop" is open on Tuesdays and Thursdays.
 An appointment is required.
 To make an appointment, please call 410-669-1229.